 The air conditioning system in your NISSAN is charged with a refrigerant designed with the environment in mind.
-This refrigerant will not harm the earth's ozone layer.
-However, special charging equipment and lubricant are required when servicing your NISSAN air conditioner.
+This refrigerant will not harm the earth's ozone laver.
+However. special charging equipment and lubricant are required when servicing your NISSAN air conditioner.
 Using improper refrigerants or lubricants will cause severe damage to your air conditioning system.
-(See "CAPACITIES AND RECOMMENDED FUEL/LUBRICANTS" in the "9.
-Technical and consumer information" section for air conditioning system refrigerant and lubricant recommendations.)
+(See "Capacities and recommended fuel/lubricants" (P.9-2) for air conditioning system refrigerant and lubricant recommendations.)